progscrape/progscrape/TEMPORARY_OUTAGE.md

 # Temporary outage

-progscrape is currently suffering a temporary outage due to internet provide issues.
+progscrape is currently suffering a temporary outage due to internet provider issues.
 This should be fixed by April 1-2.

+Unfortunately my fibre optic ISP deprovisioned my ONT while travelling, and there's no backup internet easily available.
+They require an in-person service call to fix.

 Sorry for the inconvenience!

+Matt
+matthew@mastracci.com